ZaneH/kg/content/code/overview/web-scraping.md

 - **beautifulsoup4:** Python library for parsing HTML.
 - **requests:** Built-in python library that provides a clean interface for `curl` essentially.
 - **fetch:** Built-in for Node.js v18.17+.
 The equivalent of requests for JavaScript.
 - Your favorite language probably has one.
 They typically come in a few flavors.
+Look for ones that support XPath or CSS selectors.